This appliance can be used to help underbite correction in young children, generally between the ages of seven and ten.

 Elastics (Rubber Bands)

-The palatal expander "expands" (or widens) your upper jaw by putting gentle pressure on your upper molars each time an adjustment is made.
-Your orthodontist will instruct you about when and how to adjust your expander.
+The palatal expander “expands” (or widens) your upper jaw by putting gentle pressure on your upper molars each time an adjustment is made.
+We will instruct you about when and how to adjust your expander.
 When you achieve the desired expansion, you will wear the appliance for several months to solidify the expansion and to prevent regression.
-Expander video

 Retainers may be removable or fixed.
 They hold your teeth in their new, correct positions after your teeth have been straightened.
 Your orthodontist will instruct you on how to care for your retainer and about the duration of the wear.
 Wearing your retainer as directed is crucial to prevent regression of your treatment.